tetuaoro/leptos_examples/leptos-server-only/README.md

-# Leptos SSR-Only API with Axum
+# Leptos serve only API functions

 This project demonstrates how to use **Leptos** alongside **Axum** as a server-side API only, leveraging the `server` macro from Leptos for lightweight and efficient server-side rendering (SSR) and API building.
+This based runs `leptos` and `axum` as server only.
+The leptos `#[server]` function is great to make a project like this.

 ## Features